Ana-Paula Correia headshot

 • Entrepreneurship in Learning Technologies

-• Artificial Intelligence in Training and Education
+• Artificial Intelligence in Education and Training

 • Educational Statistics and Research Methods